Are you looking for a new “boost” to Kick Up your workout routine?

 Blending our KickAeroBix™ workout with HIIT principles gives you the option to get in some HIIT training.
 HIIT-Kick was developed to compliment our kickboxing bags class workouts (KickAeroBix™), so you will have the opportunity to do two types of workouts in one class format.
 Interval training has always been a part of our KickAeroBix™ class, however, with the higher-intensity, shorter duration segments, the workout becomes more HIIT-based.

-You will start with short warm-up, then segue into the heavy bags workout with HIIT segments interspersed into the next 30 to 35 minutes.
+You will start with short warm-up, then segue into HIIT segments interspersed into the next 30 to 35 minutes with bag work.
 You will end with a cool-down/stretch segment.
 Total class time is 45 minutes!

 Everyone has to start somewhere.
 For someone new to activity, any class format will most probably be challenging.
 Consult with your doctor or health care practitioner to see if you are ready for increased activity in your life.